jamessbull/sports-radar/README.md

 ## TLDR
-If you want to jump straight to the acceptance test which captures the scenario described in the test then you want the last test in the file ScoreBoardTest
+If you want to jump straight to the acceptance test which captures the scenario described in the test then you want the last test in the file ScoreBoardTest.

+I was not able to complete this test in a single session due school runs / bedtimes / work.
+So I did a bit last night, a bit this morning and a bit before lunch.
+I hope that's ok.

 ## Approach